 You can now use DonorPass to complete the health history questionnaire before arriving at one of our participating locations, starting at 12:01 a.m. the day of your donation.
 To find out more about DonorPass, click here.

 The volume of fluids will adjust within a few hours of your donation.
 Red blood cells will be replaced within a few weeks.
 When donating through the apheresis process, donors receive back into their body the blood products that aren’t used at the time of their donation.

 Blood donations are separated into three components: red blood cells, platelets and plasma.
 Red blood cells are primarily used for cancer patients, liver transplants, anemic patients, ulcer patients and trauma victims.
 Platelets are needed for cancer and leukemia patients.
 Plasma is mainly used for patients with bleeding disorders and burn victims.

 The majority of the blood and blood products donated with LifeSource are distributed to hospitals in the region.

 For your safety, and the safety of the recipient, in order to donate LifeSource requires that you be in generally good health (symptom-free) and feeling well on the day of your donation.

 The actual donation for whole blood takes about 10 – 15 minutes.
 The entire whole blood donation process, from registration to post-donation refreshments, takes about one hour.
 Donation time varies for other donation types — click here for more information.

-In general, donors must be at least 17 years old to donate without parental consent.
-Sixteen-year-olds can donate with a signed parental consent form.
+In general, donors must be at least 18 years of age to donate, 16 or 17 years of age with signed parental consent form.
 Autologous donors can donate at a younger age if accompanied by a parent.